vercel/vercel/errors/deploy-invalid-dc.md

 #### Why This Error Occurred

-When supplying `regions` configuration, you used an unknown or invalid dc identifier.
+When supplying `regions` configuration, you used an unknown or invalid DC identifier.

 #### Possible Ways to Fix It